fallen-icarus/cardano-swaps/README.md

 currently suffers from similar availability challenges due to the difficulting of finding and matching open orders.
-In order to workaround this limitation, order-book style DEXs also tend to resort to the concentrated dApp design since it is easier to find orders if they are located at a single (or few) address than if they were scattered across addresses.
+In order to workaround this limitation, order-book style DEXs also tend to resort to the concentrated dApp design since it is easier to find orders if they are located at a single address (or a few addresses) than if they were scattered across many addresses.
 Furthermore, and more importantly, current order-book style DEXs suffer from a lack of liquidity due to not having a way to incentive users to provide liquidity to the DEX.
 This lack of early liquidity is why most DEXs currently use the LP based DEX architecture.

 This result is unfortunate since LP based DEXs are entirely unsuitable to be used as the foundation of a trustless and decentralized economy, especially those built on Proof-of-Stake (PoS)